rupl/taas-data/how-to.md

 2. Select the vocab you want to edit

-3. Click the 'Edit this file button' (pencil icon)
+3. Click the 'Edit this file' button (pencil icon)

 4. Make you changes to the file

 5. Commit your changes
 * give a brief decription of your change
 * either commit directly to the master branch (this will publish the change to the website immediately)
 * or create a new branch and start a pull request if you want someone to review your change before it goes live